1. Keep Your Tip Up

 A surprising number of people who just start throwing darts hold it like a pencil or, worse, with the tip pointed at the ground like it’s a throwing knife.
 These put you at an immediate disadvantage because your dart tip is not pointed at your target.

 Hold your dart between your thumb and first two fingers and point it where you want it to go.
 When you throw, make sure you hand remains flat and you release before it starts moving downward.
+This is twice as important when playing with soft tip darts because electronic dart boards can be a bit more flimsy and tend to have more bounce-outs.

 2. Make Your Body Follow